N4iF/pwn.sa-website/content/posts/Unconstrained-User/index.md

 let's call the Unconstrained delegation user as `sqldev`

-Now, the trick that is used by attackers, you will register a fake server name like `roguecomputer` in the user SPN that have Unconstrained delegation
+Here's the trick.
+We can't make the DC talk to a user, but we can make it talk to a server.
+So, we're going to put a fake server mask on our user, sqldev.
-Why? when you force the DC to connect to `roguecomputer` the system send their TGT to `sqldev` who is have (who is disguised as roguecomputer), and you can steal DC TGT.
+We do this by editing sqldev's SPN to say he is now also roguecomputer.
+When we force the DC to authenticate to roguecomputer, it's actually sending its TGT straight to our user, sqldev, letting us steal it.

 ## Prerequisites
 What do you need first?